mdulin2/nmap_writeup/README.md

 ## Introduction
 Nmap is a free network scanner, that has an amazing variety that people can use.
 Just to begin, it can scan for open ports, versions of the server, scan whole subnets, check particular ports things...
 Nmap is an extremely versitle tool.
+For the server that I set up, people need to notify to put it back up.
+For the specs on here, I will use IPADDRESS to symbolize it.

 ## Installation
 I would run this is a Linux virtual machine, in the terminal.
 So, that's how I'm going to explain it here.